Transparent by design.

 A Spike is a time-boxed investigation used to reduce technical uncertainty before committing to a full project.
 The outcome is a written finding — not production code.
 Common uses: feasibility assessment, architecture options analysis, protocol compatibility study, or vendor evaluation.

-⚠️ A Spike does not produce deployable software.
+A Spike does not produce deployable software.
 If the investigation leads to a project, a separate Statement of Work is required.

 Project Engagement

 Refactoring, new features, migrations, and integrations.
 Each project is governed by a Statement of Work agreed in writing before commencement, defining scope, deliverables, timeline, and acceptance criteria.
+Projects involving third-party systems, undocumented interfaces, or undefined scope require an Exploration & Spike before a fixed price can be quoted.

 Applied when scope is clearly defined.
 Scope changes require a written Change Request.